On the temporal tweezing of cavity solitons: Conclusions and Future Challenges

-As part of our theoretical study, we develop a Lagrangian formalism for the modified LL equation that intrinsically includes gain and loss terms.
-To tackle this out-of-equilibrium, non-Hamiltonian, system we use the recently developed non-conservative variational approximation (NCVA) of Ref.~\cite{JuliaNCVA}, based on the earlier formulation of Refs.~\cite{Galley,Galley:14}.
+In our study, we assume a Gaussian phase-modulation that gives rise to an effective tweezer potential, related to the derivative of the phase-modulation profile, that takes the shape of a localized trapping profile.
+We find that, depending on the tweezer parameters, the following two different outcomes are possible. (a) For sufficiently slow (adiabatic) tweezing motion, the tweezer is generically capable of transporting the CS to any desired location. (b) On the other hand, for relatively large tweezer speeds the CS slides out of the tweezing potential and is left behind to exist in the bulk of the medium while the tweezer moves away without carrying along the CS.
+As part of our theoretical study, we develop a Lagrangian formalism for the modified the LL equation that intrinsically includes gain and loss terms.
+To tackle this out-of-equilibrium, non-Hamiltonian system we use the recently developed non-conservative variational approximation (NCVA) of Ref.~\cite{JuliaNCVA}, based on the earlier formulation of Refs.~\cite{Galley,Galley:14}.
 We use the NCVA approach with an appropriately crafted CS ansatz to reduce the original LL dynamics (a partial differential equation) to a set of coupled ordinary differential equations on the ansatz parameters (height, position, width, phase, velocity, and chirp).
-We show how the NCVA reduction approach is able to qualitatively, and to some extent quantitatively, describe the different tweezing scenarios [with the exception of case (d) above].
-In particular, we notice that the NCVA is capable of predicting the threshold in the tweezer parameter space for tweezed CSs, case (a), and dissipated CS states, case (b), although it is not adequate for fully capturing more complex dynamics (especially so for tweezers with large displacements and speeds).
+We show how the NCVA reduction approach is able to qualitatively, and to a significant extent quantitatively, describe the different tweezing scenarios.
+In particular, we notice that the NCVA is capable of predicting quite accurately the threshold in the tweezer parameter space.

-Our analysis of temporal tweezing offers insights into the design of localized tweezers used in optical information processing, which requires the ability to trap ultrashort pulses of light and dynamically move them around in time, with respect to, and independently of other pulses of light.
-In particular, from our study of the LL equation and the NCVA approach, we have developed a process to identify regions of tweezability which can aid toward the experimental design and identification of regimes of reliability of temporal tweezing used for information processing.
+Our analysis of not only static, but also dynamical tweezing offers insights into the design of localized tweezers used in optical information processing, in turn enabling the potential trapping of ultrashort pulses of light and dynamical moving of those around in time, with respect to, and independently of other pulses of light.
+Furthermore, from our study of the LL equation and the NCVA approach, we have developed a process to identify regions of tweezability which can aid toward the experimental design and identification of regimes of reliable temporal tweezing used for information processing.